2 min read

 3. Fully trained — in many instances

 4. Fearful and may seem unapproachable in the kennel, but when you take them out of that setting, they blossom.
-Their confusion leads to their cowering in a corner in the shelter.
+Their confusion leads to them shutting down in a shelter environment

 5. Ready for your love and ready to give love!